bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 This documentation includes a short review of every syntax element in Goldmark and shows an example of its standard layout and alternative styling options with Perplex:

 [Basic Markdown Layout]({{< relref "basic" >}})
-: covers the elements of the [_CommonMark specification_][cmark].
+: covers the elements of the [CommonMark specification][cmark].

-[Extended Markdown Layout]({{< relref "extended" >}}) : discusses the elements adopted from [_PHP Markdown Extra_][phpmex] and [_GFM_][gfmspec].
+[Extended Markdown Layout]({{< relref "extended" >}}) : discusses the elements adopted from [PHP Markdown Extra][phpmex] and [GFM][gfmspec].

 ## Caveats and Opportunities

 Two basic Markdown elements are continuously creating confusion, because they are treated in somewhat ambiguous ways:

 [Image][img]
 : The Markdown image element is syntactically meant to be placed inside a block element.
-But it’s also allowed to be used self-contained and gets automatically enclosed by an empty paragraph block, then.[^1]
+But it’s also allowed to be used self-contained and gets automatically enclosed by a paragraph then.[^1]

 [Line Break][lb]
 : CommonMark and GFM are not fully compatible in regard to this one element.
 There are two different ways to handle line breaks inside of text blocks: